rajubd49/iOSBiometricAuth/README.md

 ## License

-PDFViewer is released under the MIT License.
+iOSBiometricAuth is released under the MIT License.
 [See LICENSE](https://github.com/rajubd49/iOSBiometricAuth/blob/master/LICENSE) for details.